-The following is a discussion of the material components of the executive compensation arrangements of our named executive officers, comprised of (i) our Chief Executive Officer and former Chief Executive Officer, (ii) the two most highly compensated executive officers other than the Chief Executive Officer who were serving as an executive officer at the end of the 2021 fiscal year and whose salary, as determined by Regulation S-K, Item 402, exceeded \$100,000 and (iii) up to two most highly compensated former executive officers who were no longer serving as an executive officer at the end of the 2021 fiscal year (the individuals falling within categories (i), (ii) and (iii) are collectively referred to as the "named executive officers").
+The following is a discussion of the material components of the executive compensation arrangements of our named executive officers, comprised of (i) all individuals who served as our principal executive officer during the fiscal year ended December 31, 2022, (ii) our two most highly compensated executive officers, other than individuals who served as our principal executive officer, who were serving as executive officers, as determined in accordance with the rules and regulations promulgated by the SEC, as of December 31, 2022, with compensation during the fiscal year ended December 31, 2022 of \$100,000 or more, and (iii) up to two additional individuals for whom disclosure would have been provided pursuant to clause (ii) but for the fact that such individuals were not serving as executive officers on December 31, 2022 (the individuals falling within categories (i), (ii) and (iii) are collectively referred to as the "named executive officers").

-Our named executive officers for 2021 were as follows:
+Our named executive officers for 2022 were as follows:

-- Thomas M. Wittenschlaeger, Chief Executive Officer - Rodney C. Keller, Jr., Former President and Former Chief Executive Officer; - Curtis Smith, Former Chief Financial Officer; - Richard Perley, Former Chief Marketing Officer.
+- Thomas M. Wittenschlaeger, Chief Executive Officer - David E. Hollingsworth, Chief Financial Officer; - Curtis Smith, Former Chief Financial Officer: - Richard Perley, Former Chief Marketing Officer.